NinjaSteph/GummyBreaker/README.md

 In my third year of college I wrote another block breaker game called Breakout in Python.
 I had completely forgotten about this, but that repo is still up, if you really want to see it (dozercodes/Breakout).

-Now, in an effort to teach myself Unity, I will make another block breaker game.
-Wish me luck!
+Now, in an effort to teach myself Unity, I made another block breaker game.
+I hope you like it!

-TODO:
+Nice-to-haves:
 * Add multiple balls
 * Add different Game Over screen for if you beat all the levels
 * Call out score in Game Over screens